krp97/distro_setup/README.md

 ## Installing packages

 The `install.sh` script will attempt to install all packages listed in the `base_packages` & `user_packages` files.
-User packages are installed using a pacman wrapper, so in order to execute that part of the script you will need to manually install one of these:
+User packages are installed using a pacman wrapper, so in order to execute that part of the script you will need to pass the `-u` option and manually (for now) install one of these:

 - pacaur
 - pakku